-And each A, B, C, D can be express as wavefunction $\Phi$ like Eq.
-(9).
-Therefore for some symmetric continuous potential V(x), if V(x) has no infinite value on [-a, a], then V(x) and its S-matrix have the surjective relation.
+And each A, B, C, D can be express as wavefunction $\Phi$ like Eq. (\ref{eq9}).
+Therefore for some symmetric continuous potential $V(x)$, if $V(x)$ has no infinite value on $[-a, a]$, then $V(x)$ and its S-matrix have the surjective relation.